-Aberdeen Asset Managers Limited is a wholly owned subsidiary of Standard Life Aberdeen plc and acts as the Company's investment manager.
+Aberdeen Asset Managers Limited is a wholly owned subsidiary of abrdn plc and acts as the Company's investment manager.
 It is authorised and regulated by the FCA.

 Investment Trust

 A type of Closed-End Fund which invests in other securities, allowing shareholders to share the risks, and returns, of collective investment.